axibase/atsd-jdbc-test/README.md

 ### Custom JUnit Rules

 - `OutputLogsToAllure(boolean enable)` -- redirect logging to allure attachments
 - `SkipTestOnCondition` -- allows to skip test if required system variable is not set.
-Tests with required variables should be annotated with the `ExecuteWhenSysVariableSet` annotation which has a string parameter -- required system variable.
+Tests with required variables must be annotated with the `ExecuteWhenSysVariableSet` annotation which has a string parameter -- required system variable.
 This annotation is repeatable.

 ### Exposed parameters

-The following parameters may be specified on test execution, for example:
+The following parameters can be specified on test execution, for example:

 ```bash
 mvn clean test -Dinsert.wait=500